Yejacky456/DL-Beamforming-RIS-ISAC/README.md

 The paper of the work can be found in the link "https://ieeexplore.ieee.org/document/10533223"

+The code is run by GPU.
+It is suggested implementing the CUDA-base pytorch framework to speed up the training.
+If no GPU available, one can modify the second paragraph to be device='cpu' to run the code in CPU.

 If the readers have any questions about the code, feel free to contact "julianye953@163.com".

 If you found the code is useful for your research, please cite this paper: